Chapter 10

 Here, we have a global time variable and a tick function that increases the time by 1 with each function call.
 Since the tick function changes the time global variable, we must include two things in its function contract:

-• A modifies clause that lists time as one of the global variables modified by this function
+• A Modifies clause that lists time as one of the global variables modified by this function

 • A postcondition that describes how the value of time after the function call compares to the value of time just before the function call.
-The statement time == time_in + 1 means: “the value of time after the function call equals the value of time just before the function call, plus one”.
+The statement time == In(time) + 1 means: “the value of time after the function call equals the value of time just before the function call, plus one”.

 Global invariants